XevoInc/yobd/README.md

 - (optional, for developers) Python requirements, as documented in `dev-requirements.txt`.
 These are some build-time tools that are not required for runtime.
 They are used for sanity-checking OBD II schemas.
-You can install them from your distro or via `pip3 install -r requirements.txt`.
+You can install them from your distro or via `pip3 install -r dev-requirements.txt`.

 ### Custom requirements building